I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post marked with a * sign.

 Less weight equals more comfort?

 Obviously, if you have to carry less weight you will enjoy your hike more.
 However, from my point of view weight is only one factor which adds up to ‘fun’ in backpacking.
-Once I went hiking to the Swedish mountains where I tested the principles of ultralight hiking to some point by having some ultralight gear with me and here are my thoughts with gear I carried with me.
+Once I went hiking to the Swedish mountains where I tested the principles of ultralight hiking to some point by having some ultralight gear with me and here are my thoughts with the gear I carried with me.

 We had a 2 person Hilleberg Anjan tent with us which is considered as a lightweight tent in the Hilleberg tent family.
 Now there are even lighter Hilleberg tents out like the 1-person Hilleberg Enan tent.
 Those tents work during the warmer months of the year and if there is not a long period of rain.

-However, since those tents are designed to minimise weight (the same goes for bivies) you may end up on the tent wall with your down sleeping bag and won’t be able to dry it the following days if the weather is bad (or add some additional weight with a synthetic sleeping bag instead of a down sleeping bag).
+However, since those tents are designed to minimize weight (the same goes for bivies) you may end up on the tent wall with your down sleeping bag and won’t be able to dry it the following days if the weather is bad (or add some additional weight with a synthetic sleeping bag instead of a down sleeping bag).
 That’s why a bigger tent (we are 180 and 190 cm tall) should work better if you want to stay dry and warm over a longer period (or a tent which is shaped that you don’t touch the tent walls that easily).

 Alternatively, you could also try to protect your down sleeping bag with waterproof clothes but then you have to make sure that those waterproof clothes are not wet as well after a long hike in the rain.

 Anyway, we exchanged our Anjan 2 with an Anjan 3 after this trip which we found a better solution for a 2-person trip (currently we are testing the MSR Hubba Hubba NX – another 2-person 3-season tent like the Hilleberg Anjan 2 – review will be available in a couple of weeks here on our blog).